Cooking Gorgeous

 • Place a frying pan on medium heat and add the vegetable oil.

-• When the oil is hot enough, fry the potatoes, making sure they are browned on all sides and set aside.
+• When the oil is hot enough, fry the potatoes, making sure they are browned on all sides, and set aside.
 The potatoes will still be uncooked.
 We need the caramelization on the outside.

 • Lightly fry the peppers and set them aside.

-Preparing the Tomato Sauce
+Prepare the Tomato Sauce

 Notes